7.3 Learning Path

 - Deployment and Testing

-The Lead System Architect course will be available starting August 2017.
+The Lead System Architect course information is available here in Pega Academy.

 To complete the CLSA certification, system architects must take and pass the following two exams: